uconnwebdev/styleguide/Levente-rules/sass a starting point.md

 ```

 Brilliant, but now how do we use this in a class?
-Its simple - just replace whereever you use "#ff0000" with "$red".
+Its simple - just replace wherever you use "#ff0000" with "$red".
 So this:

 ```sass
 	.class {